 A prodigy, Long began racing karts at eight after driving his first kart at six.
 He went on to capture several state and national titles and raced in the Belgium Junior Championship where he finished second.
 In 1997, he became the lead driver for SSC Racing winning the IKF Formula A title and the WKA Constructors’ Cup.
 He moved to Europe to pursue his career at age 16.
 Once in Europe, he gained immediate recognition by becoming the first American (in 1998) to win an International European karting event in 20 years.
 He went on to win 15 WKA Constructor’s Cup series races in a row placing second in the international North American Karting Championship.
 The success still ranks as the highest finishing position for an American in the series.
 He moved to France in 1999 to make his debut in automobiles.
 Long placed third overall in the Elf Campus series and won nine of 11 races in the Skip Barber Formula Dodge Series in the United States that season.

 Outside the Cockpit

-Long is single and separates his time between homes in Germany and Tarpon Springs, FL.
-Likeable and laidback, Long brings a unique style and youth to Porsche as the only factory American driver.
+Long is married, and he and his wife welcomed their first child, a boy, into their family in 2015.
+Likeable and laid back, Long brings a unique style and youth to Porsche as the only factory American driver.
 Beyond his duties racing for Porsche, Long enjoys maintaining a physical fitness routine.
 To do so, he focuses on road bicycles, surfing and motocross.
 When possible, he continues to kart.
 He speaks English, French, Italian and German.